 |6 Any other contribution made to the Trust during the year||NIL|

-|Number of Shares||As a percentage of paid-up equity capital as at the end of the year immediately preceding the year in which shareholders approval was obtained|
+|1 Number of Shares||As a percentage of paid-up equity capital as at the end of the year immediately preceding the year in which shareholders approval was obtained|

-|Held at the beginning of the year||NIL|
+|2 Held at the beginning of the year||NIL|

-|Sold during the year||NIL|
+|4 Sold during the year||NIL|

-|Transferred to the employees during the year||NIL|
+|5 Transferred to the employees during the year||NIL|

-|Held at the end of the year||NIL|
+|6 Held at the end of the year||5,15,283|

 11)Material Developments in Human Resource

-numerous projects that incentivize real performance are being executed across the supervisory and managerial cadre of the company.
-We have also incorporated a flexi job scheme to ensure that each individual member of our skilled and unskilled workforce feels comfortable at the workplace.
+numerous projects that incentivize real performance are being executed across the supervisory and managerial cadre of the Company.
+We have also incorporated a flexijob scheme to ensure that each individual member of our skilled and unskilled workforce feels comfortable at the workplace.
 The organization also helps them and other stakeholder fulfill their aspirations and responsibilities in the following manner:

-In line with our belief in that the youth are the future of a nation we covered 138 children of associates studying in the 7th to 10th standards under the "Vidyarthi Utkarsh Abhiyan".
+In line with our belief in that the youth are the future of a nation we covered 205 children studying in the 7th to 10th standards under the "Vidyarthi Utkarsh Abhiyan".
 This program focuses on the academic & cultural development of these children.
-In addition we organized a 10 day residential camp aimed at developing the overall personality of 58 children of associates studying in 7th to 10th Standard at Anubhuti International School.
-A total of 189 children of associates were identified on basis of merit under the "Educational Scholarship Scheme".
+In addition we also organized 8 days residential camp aimed at developing the overall personality of 70 children at Anubhuti International School campus.
+A total of 25 children of Associates were identified on basis of merit under the "Educational Scholarship Scheme".
 An aggregate amount of 1.49 million was disbursed for their educational expenses based on claims made.